Rush Limbo wrapping up another week of broadcast excellence.

 So he loves it.

-Well, let me do you have Rush Revere.
+Well, let me, do you have Rush Revere?

 No.

-What I want you to do is hang on, and uh whoever answered the phone's gonna pick the phone back up.
+What I want you to do is hang on.

 Don't hang up.

-And I'm gonna send you that.
+And I'm going to send you that.

-I want to send you the second book, uh, and I'm gonna send you the audio version of both books, so that after you've read and after you've husband your husband has has read the book to your child.
+And I'm going to send you the audio version of both books so that after you've read and after your husband has read the book to your child, if he wants to hear it again, you can just plug in the CD because it's every word.

 And it's an entirely different experience, Jill, when you hear me, the author, read my own book.